hgedia/blog.nil.foundation-hg/_posts/2021-09-30-mina-ethereum-bridge.md

 So this is the first within the series of blog posts covering some aspects of such a bridge implementation.

 ## So what?

 Since the whole Mina Protocol state (except archive nodes) can be and is packed within the single Pickles SNARK proof (remember - 22kb only) ([https://medium.com/minaprotocol/meet-pickles-snark-enabling-smart-contract-on-coda-protocol-7ede3b54c250](https://medium.com/minaprotocol/meet-pickles-snark-enabling-smart-contract-on-coda-protocol-7ede3b54c250)), this means it is possible to put the whole Mina Protocol state right onto Ethereum.
 Moreover, this means for the whole Mina Protocol state is in-EVM verifiable within a reasonable gas cost.

 ## Aaaand?

-Full Mina Protocol state in-EVM verification means it is possible to bring everything what happens inside Mina to Ethereum, including financial applications, provable computations and many more.
+A full Mina Protocol state in-EVM verification means it will be possible to bring everything that happens inside of the Mina chain to Ethereum, including financial applications, provable computations, and much more.

 ## Okay.
 How in particular?

 Unfortunately it turned out that direct verification of Pickles SNARK on the EVM appears to be too costly.
 But!
 It seemed to be possible to design a system that may perform some preprocessing on the Pickles SNARK (e.g., by computing a STARK that verifies the Pickles SNARK which itself may be efficiently verified on the EVM).

 >   In particular.
 The Pickles SNARK verifier as used in Mina has several components:
 >   1. Computing several hash values from the data of the proof.
 This involves using